 Election Dispute Increases Risk Of Political Violence, Analysts Warn

-Domestic terrorism analysts have warned for weeks about the possible triggers of election-related violence: A protracted vote count.
+Domestic terrorism analysts have warned for weeks about the possible triggers of election-related violence: a protracted vote count.
 Claims of rigging.
 Rampant disinformation.
 Protesters and vigilantes.

-For all the worry about voter intimidation on Election Day, the aftermath was always the more urgent concern for groups and scholars that track how political disagreements spiral into street violence or extremist mobilizing.
-Now, the moment they dreaded has arrived, with a contentious vote count plunging the nation into an open-ended danger zone.
+For all the worry about voter intimidation on Election Day, the aftermath was always the more urgent concern for groups and scholars who track how political disagreements spiral into street violence or extremist mobilizing.
+Now, the moment they dreaded has arrived, with a contentious vote count plunging the U.S. into an open-ended danger zone.

 "As I've said repeatedly, the period between Election Day and election results is dicey," tweeted researcher J.J.
 MacNab of George Washington University's Program on Extremism.
 "When definitive information is lacking, conspiracy theories thrive."

-Increasingly, extremism trackers say, the threat of unrest isn't just from a radical fringe, but from ordinary people who are whipped up by partisan, conspiratorial messages.
-Already, Trump voters are coalescing by the tens of thousands in Facebook groups associated with the hashtag campaign "Stop The Steal;" one group amassed more than 350,000 members before it was removed for spreading disinformation.
+Increasingly, extremism trackers say, the threat of unrest isn't just from a radical fringe but from ordinary people who are whipped up by partisan, conspiratorial messages.
+Already, Trump voters are coalescing by the tens of thousands in Facebook groups associated with the hashtag campaign "Stop the Steal"; one group amassed more than 350,000 members before it was removed for spreading disinformation.
 The groups had called for "boots on the ground to protect the integrity of the vote."

-In many cases, right-wing organizers are reactivating the same channels they used over the summer to protest pandemic lockdown orders or to form vigilante groups against the perceived threat of militant leftists.
+In many cases, right-wing organizers are reactivating the same channels they used over the summer to protest pandemic lockdown orders or form vigilante groups against the perceived threat of militant leftists.
 After months of arranging pro-Trump convoys and gathering disparate factions under the "Liberate" or "Reopen" banners, organizers have ready conduits for moving grievances to the streets.

 "You can see the same thing happening over and over again," said Melissa Ryan, chief executive of Card Strategies, a consulting firm that tracks disinformation.
 "They try to create this impression that it's people spontaneously showing up to protest because they're angry, but it's the exact opposite.
-It's the same folks that show up every time and it's the same groups giving them directives and messaging."
+It's the same folks that show up every time, and it's the same groups giving them directives and messaging."

-Most right-wing media outlets are spinning a narrative of rampant irregularities, echoing Trump's attempts to undermine the integrity of the election.
+Most right-wing media outlets are spinning a narrative of rampant irregularities, echoing President Trump's attempts to undermine the integrity of the election.
 The relentless attacks prompted the beleaguered registrar of Clark County, ground zero for the Nevada count, to announce beefed-up security measures for his staff.

 "We will not allow anyone to stop us from doing what our duty is and counting ballots," Clark County Registrar Joe Gloria told a news conference.